IBE160/SG-Nettgrupp1/Proposal.md

 **Flow Steps:**
 1. **Home Page**
-   - The customer lands on the home page where he/she can read about the company and navigates via a link button to the products page.
+   - The customer lands on the home page where he/she can read about the company and navigates via a button to the products page.
    - The cart icon in the header shows the number of items added.
    - A button labelled “Sigars and accessories" directs the user to the product page.